tidepool-org/handbook/Hiring Documents/Acknowledgment of Receipt.md

 ```

-You may digitally sign this ackknowledgement using your Tidepool Google login and visiting this page in Google Drive:
+You may digitally sign this acknowledgement using your Tidepool Google login and visiting this page in Google Drive:
 HR - Public to Tidepool / Employee Handbook / Acknowledgement of Receipt of Changes to the Employee Handbook